4d/docs/docs/Project/architecture.md

-## Logs folder
+### Logs folder

 The Logs folder contains all log files used by the project.
-Log files are and include, in particular:
+Log files include, in particular:

 - database conversion,
 - web server requests,
 - data verification and repair,
 - structure verification and repair,
-- backup/restore activities journal (*Backup Journal[xxx].txt*, see [Backup journal](Backup/backup.md#backup-journal))
+- backup/restore activities journal (*Backup Journal\[xxx].txt*, see [Backup journal](Backup/backup.md#backup-journal))
 - command debugging,
 - 4D Server requests (generated on client machines and on the server).

+> When the data folder is read-only, the Logs folder is created in the user system preferences folder (active 4D folder, see [Get 4D folder](https://doc.4d.com/4Dv17R6/4D/17-R6/Get-4D-folder.301-4311294.en.html) command).

 ## Settings folder